pygeobuf/pygeobuf/README.md

-## pygeobuf
+## Geobuf

-Reference encoding/decoding implementation (in Python) of the [new revision](https://github.com/mapbox/geobuf/issues/27) of [Geobuf](https://github.com/mapbox/geobuf/), a compact geospatial format that supports lossless compression of GeoJSON and TopoJSON data.
+**Geobuf** is a compact binary geospatial format for lossless compression of GeoJSON and TopoJSON data.

+Advantages over GeoJSON and TopoJSON:

+- **Very compact**: typically makes GeoJSON 6-8 times smaller and TopoJSON 2-3 times smaller.
+- Smaller even when comparing gzipped sizes: 2-2.5x compression for GeoJSON and 20-30% for TopoJSON.
+- Easy **incremental parsing** &mdash; you can get features out as you read them, without the need to build in-memory representation of the whole data.
+- **Partial reads** &mdash; you can read only the parts you actually need, skipping the rest.
+- Trivial **concatenation**: you can concatenate many Geobuf files together and they will form a valid combined Geobuf file.
+- Encoding/decoding is potentially faster and takes less memory than native JSON encoding/decoding (i.e. in Web browsers).

 #### Sample compression sizes